abtion/guidelines/create_amazon_bucket.md

         "s3:GetObjectVersion"
       ],
       "Resource": [
-        "arn:aws:s3:::<bucket>",
+        "arn:aws:s3:::<BUCKET_NAME>",
-        "arn:aws:s3:::<bucket>/*"
+        "arn:aws:s3:::<BUCKET_NAME>/*"
       ]
     }
   ]
 }
 ```

-You can change the different actions, to either enable or disable more permissions, but this is what we recommend.
-This is giving you all the default CRUD permissions, to the bucket.
+You can change the different actions to either enable or disable more permissions, but this is what we recommend.
+This is giving the user the default CRUD permissions for the bucket.

-Remember to change the `<bucket>` to what ever you name your bucket in the first step.
+Remember to replace any occurance of `<BUCKET_NAME>` with name you choose for the bucket in the first step.